-Before agreeing to be represented by a public defender, you should consider reaching out to a private criminal defense attorney first.
+Before agreeing to be represented by a public defender, one of the steps to find the best criminal defense lawyer is you should consider reaching out to a private criminal defense attorney first.
 Most criminal defense firms offer free initial consultations and work on a contingency fee basis which means there are no upfront costs and they only get paid if they win your case.
 Therefore, it’s possible that, with the right firm, you may be may be able to arrange a manageable payment plan.

 Benefits of Hiring a Private Criminal Defense Attorney